 - 1 tablespoon cayenne pepper

 - Combine the sugar, salt, espresso beans, pepper, garlic powder, cinnamon, cumin, and cayenne in a resealable container, cover tightly, and shake well to combine.
 Store in a cool, dry place.
-The rub will keep for up to 2 months, at which point the coffee will began to taste stale.

-Show Nutrition
+Nutrition

 Recipe Testers’ Reviews

 I love a good dry rub, especially a good coffee dry rub, and this one certainly fits the bill.
-This dry rub takes just a few minutes to make, and it makes quite a bit.
+This dry rub takes just a few minutes to make and whips up quite a bit.
 If you smoke poultry and pork often, go ahead and mix the entire batch.
 You’ll be glad you did.
-I used a medium Guatemalan Antigua bean with a fine expresso grind.
-When I used this on a whole chicken, I was thrilled with the results.
-This rub imbues a rich, sweet, and salty flavor and has added depth from the nuttiness of the coffee beans.
-I was so enamored with this rub that just a couple of days later, I cut a few 2-inch pork loin chops and brined them with a cup of rub in a quart of cold water in a gallon-size resealable plastic baggie for 2 hours.

 This dry rub is definitely a keeper.
 I used it as a brine on chicken and also as a rub on pork chops.
-I actually liked it more as a pork chop rub than a chicken brine, but the brine was really flavorful.
-Smoking slowly over low heat ensures that the cinnamon and coffee don’t take on an acrid flavor.
+I actually liked it more as a pork-chop rub than a chicken brine, but the brine was really flavorful.

-My husband prepared this rub to use with the smoked chicken recipe and then the following week for grilled bone-in pork chops.
-I had a hard time deciding which of the two I enjoyed more.
-He’s prepared other grilled dishes using store-bought coffee-based rubs and nothing, may I repeat, nothing comes close to the savory flavor of this rub.
 Named after the Brooklyn restaurant, Fette Sau, the German phrase literally translates into English to “Fat Pig,” a perfect title because I could not stop devouring it, and yes, I may have even licked a finger or two.

-If you’re smart, double the recipe so you can try with different dishes.
+If you’re smart, double the recipe so you can try it with different dishes.
 Salmon is next up on our list.
 Enjoy.

 This is going to be my 1st try.
 I’ll let you know when I’m done